Title

 Republic Act No. 9648 exempts the sale, barter, or exchange of shares of stock listed and traded through the stock exchange from the documentary stamp tax, amending the National Internal Revenue Code and providing guidelines for implementation.

-Q&A (Republic Act No. 9648)
+Questions (Republic Act No. 9648)

-No, it only applies to shares of stock that are listed and traded through the local stock exchange.
+No. It applies only to shares of stock that are listed and traded through the local stock exchange.

 Analyze Cases Smarter, Faster

-Jur helps you analyze cases smarter to comprehend faster—building context before diving into full texts.
+Jur helps you analyze cases smarter to comprehend faster, building context before diving into full texts.
+AI-powered analysis, always verify critical details.